tbates/umx/about.md

 # About

 I'm a psychology professor based in Edinburgh...

-Aliquam et quam non tellus lacinia adipiscing.
-Vivamus commodo, sem vitae pretium accumsan, arcu lacus dictum orci, sed ullamcorper risus leo ut ligula.
-Nulla luctus tristique laoreet.
-Donec placerat arcu a leo ullamcorper vitae dictum tortor rhoncus.
-In pulvinar facilisis libero, nec dignissim orci volutpat ac.
-Etiam eget nunc lacus.
+Learn more at [http://tbates.github.io/](http://tbates.github.io/"umx: Help for Structural Equation Modeling")